Astha0123/E-CommerceApplication/README.md

   - Track the status of your orders in real-time.
   - View detailed order history and statuses.

-- **User Reviews and Ratings**:
-  - Leave feedback and ratings for products to help other users.
-  - View reviews to make informed purchasing decisions.

 - **Bestseller**:
   - Identify the best-selling products.
   - Discover popular items easily.